khilscher/xboot/README.md

 }
 ```

+## Azure Blob Setup
-### When the signing certificate and private key are stored in Azure Blob Storage
+When the signing certificate and private key are stored in Azure Blob Storage...

+- Create an Azure Blob Storage account.
+- **Azure Blob Storage account > Access keys** and copy one of the two **Connections strings**.
+- Create a Container.
+Record the container name.
+- Upload the certificate file and the private key file to the Container.

+Add the following to your ```local.settings.json``` when running the **XBoot.Server** Azure Function locally on your development computer.
+When running the **XBoot.Server** Azure Function in Azure, ensure the settings below are in your Azure Function App **Application Settings**.

 ```
 {